Example Papers

 2024.
 From intention to action – cultivating future-ready One Health agents of change.
 Research Directions: One Health.
 2:e8. doi:10.1017/one.2024.5

 2024.
 Reflective practice is a prerequisite for One Health development.
-One Health Outlook (in press)
+One Health Outlook.
+6-13

 2024 Animal health in the face of unprecedented global change.
 The Canadian Veterinary Journal.
 1;65(2):189-91.